LANDIS-II-Foundation/Extension-DGS-Succession/docs/index.md

 # Download

-- The latest version of DGS can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-DGS-Succession/blob/master/deploy/installer/LANDIS-II-V8%20DGS%20Succession%202.0-setup.exe).
+- The latest version of DGS (DGS v2.1) can be [downloaded from GitHub]((https://github.com/LANDIS-II-Foundation/Extension-DGS-Succession/blob/master/deploy/installer/LANDIS-II-V8%20DGS%20Succession%202.1-setup.exe) ).
 To install it on your computer, launch the installer.
+You will also need a DGS-specific version of Social-Climate-Fire (https://github.com/mslucash/Extension-SCRPPLE/blob/master/deploy/installer/LANDIS-II-V8%20Social%20Climate%20Fire%204.1.1-setup.exe )

 # Example Files